-- 12. REMOVE the winterization hose from the container of RV antifreeze. - 13.
-REPLACE the reusable cap (if so equipped) on the winterization hose. - 14.
+- 12. REMOVE the Suction Line from the container of RV antifreeze. - 13.
+REPLACE the reusable cap (if so equipped) on the Suction Line . - 14.
 BLOW OUT the black tank flush line at the outside connection with compressed air (max 70 PSI). - 15.
 To prevent staining, CLEAN any RV antifreeze from the sinks, shower (or tub), and toilet using a soft, dry cloth.